New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Recall that TRG makes it clear that it doesn't communicate with people via Telegram or WhatsApp.
 Hearst Corporation employees should always get in touch with the relevant entity directly to verify the veracity of any correspondence.
 Being vigilant is crucial to spotting potential frauds and navigating the complicated world of contemporary financial options.

 In light of the larger conversation surrounding investment scams, it's critical to remember that those over 60 are more susceptible to these kinds of scams.
 The U.S. Securities and Exchange Commission (SEC) states that because of their perceived financial stability and increasing online presence, elder investors, including those from Hearst Corporation, are more likely to be the target of social media scammers.
-According to the SEC's 2021 study, more than 35% of fraudulent schemes are started on social media, which emphasizes the necessity for investors in this age range to exercise extra vigilance.
+According to SEC investor research, more than one-third of fraudulent investment schemes are initiated through social media, which emphasizes the necessity for investors in this age range to exercise extra vigilance.
 The likelihood of falling for such scams can be considerably reduced by being aware of them and being sure before investing.

 Navigating social media for financial prospects is like fishing in uncharted waters.
 Hearst Corporation employees need to be as discerning as a seasoned fisherman who studies the environment, recognizing that beneath the calm surface lie both valuable catches and dangerous predators.
 Scammers, like crafty barracudas, often pose as legitimate investment advisers, offering high returns.
 They bait their hooks with reputable stocks before steering investors toward more volatile investments, creating a frenzy that collapses, leaving investors at a loss.
 Therefore, Hearst Corporation employees must verify the waters they venture into using reliable tools like FINRA BrokerCheck to learn the costly traps at the end of their financial journey.